 2. To help church & ministry leaders become more Christ-like by helping them know how to engage with those around them who are hurting, specifically those struggling with mental health.

-He lives in Atlanta with his wife, their new son, and their dog.
+I live in Atlanta with my wife, our new son, and our dog.